 The current style of U.S. green card (also known as an I-551 or permanent resident card) expires every ten years, before which time it must be renewed.
-(The previous style of green card did not contain an expiration date, but is no longer considered valid, so it too needs to be renewed.)
+(The previous style of green card did not contain an expiration date, but it is no longer considered valid, so it too needs to be renewed.)
 You wouldn't be the first person to miss the deadline for submitting the renewal application to U.S. Citizenship and Immigration Services (USCIS), however.
 Here's what to do next.

 If you did not renew your green card on time, you should do so as soon as possible.
-Don't panic and think that you have lost your permanent residence itself.
+Don't worry, you probably haven't lost your permanent residence itself.
 The green card is merely evidence of your status, and letting it expire does not, in and of itself, damage that underlying status.

-Also, if you travel outside the U.S. with an expired green card, you might have trouble when trying to reenter the country.
+Also, if you travel outside the U.S. with an expired green card, you will likely have trouble when trying to reenter the country.
 In fact, you might not be allowed to embark on your travel to the U.S. at all; the airline or other carrier will, in accordance with federal guidelines, check your green card and deny your boarding.

-The basic steps to renewing a U.S. green card involve filling out and submitting Form I-90, together with a fee.
+The basic steps to renewing a regular U.S. green card involve filling out and submitting USCIS Form I-90, together with a fee.
 You can submit it either online or by mail.

 After submitting the application, you will be called in for "biometrics," which mostly means having your fingerprints taken.
 That allows USCIS to check your record in various federal databases, looking for crimes or immigration violations.